 The Department normally provides no funds for such support of master's degree students.

-Residency status for students is determined in the School of Interdisciplinary and Graduate Studies, Graduate Admissions.
+Residency status for students is determined in the Graduate School, Graduate Admissions.
 The status is determined according to the policy on classification of students for fee assessment purposes at state-supported institutions of higher education.
 Except as provided in the guidelines, it is presumed that a resident has remained in the state in a non-student status for the twelve months immediately preceding the last date for enrollment in the institution.

 The domicile of an unemancipated person, as defined in the guidelines, is that of his/her parent.
 The domicile of a married person is determined by the provisions of the guidelines independent of the residence of the spouse.
 Copies of the guidelines and appropriate forms for requesting change of residence classification may be obtained from the Office of Student Services.